-- 30.09 C. 2.
-In cases of team-proposed early tenure, the VPAA/AS will respond in writing to the probationary faculty member and the tenure review team no later than February 15 of any year.
-That response becomes part of the portfolio. - D. No Majority Yearly Report or No Yearly Report by Due Date: In the event that either no majority Yearly Report is possible and each team member submits a separate Minority Yearly Report, or the tenure review team has not submitted a Yearly Report by the required due date, all documentation will be referred to the VPAA/AS for a decision about recommendation for further employment of the probationary faculty member in lieu of the team's Yearly Report. - 1.
-Portfolio: All documentation submitted remains part of the tenure review portfolio. - 2.
-Material Considered: The VPAA/AS will consider all documentation submitted by the due date, meet with the tenure review team members, meet with the probationary faculty member, and may conduct additional research as needed. - 3.
-Recommendation: The VPAA/AS will submit the recommendation on the Yearly Report form, with appropriate supporting documentation, and meet with the probationary faculty member to discuss the recommendation, no later than February 15. - 4.
-Signature: The probationary faculty member will sign the Vice President's Report.
+- 30.09.C.
+4. Signature: The probationary faculty member will sign the Vice President's Report.
 In signing the report, the probationary faculty member acknowledges having seen and discussed the complete report.
 The probationary faculty member's signature does not necessarily indicate agreement with the conclusions of the report.
 The probationary faculty member may submit a written response to the report to the VPAA/AS, with a copy to the Dean of Curriculum and Educational Support Services within ten (10) working days from the date the probationary faculty member meets with the VPAA/AS to discuss the Vice President's Report and recommendation.
-The copy will become part of the tenure review portfolio. - E. Consultation with Superintendent/President: To consult, as requested, with the Superintendent/President to assist in the preparation of the Superintendent/President's Recommendation to the Board of Trustees.
+The copy will become part of the tenure review portfolio. - D. Consultation with Superintendent/President: To consult, as requested, with the Superintendent/President to assist in the preparation of the Superintendent/President's Recommendation to the Board of Trustees.
 (See section 30.10.)